 1. Class 1 Malocclusion

-2. Class 1 malocclusion is an overlap of upper teeth over the lower teeth.
+2. Class 1 malocclusion, also known as class 1 occlusion and class 1 bite is an overlap of upper teeth over the lower teeth.
 It happens due to prolonged bottle use or thumb sucking in childhood.
 But it doesn’t affect your bite that much and can be fixed with minor malocclusion treatment.
 Class 1 malocclusion of teeth has 3 types.
 The teeth lean towards the tongue in type 1.
 In type 2, lower teeth are angled towards the tongue, and upper teeth stick out in narrow arches.
 In type 3 of malocclusion, the upper teeth are crowded, and they lean towards the tongue.

 3. Class 2 Malocclusion

-4. In class 2, malocclusion also the upper teeth stick out over lower teeth.
+4. Class 2 malocclusion, also known as class 2 occlusion and class 2 bite, also has the upper teeth sticking out over the lower teeth.
 But this malocclusion of teeth is severe enough to affect your bite significantly.
 It needs early orthodontic intervention.
 It may take time for malocclusion treatment to correct the alignment of your teeth.
 But it can be permanently treated.
 Class 2 malocclusion has 2 divisions.
 Upper teeth lean towards the lips in division 1.
 In division 2, the upper central incisors lean towards the tongue.

 5. Class 3 Malocclusion

-6. Class 3 malocclusion is a type of underbite where the lower teeth stick out over the upper teeth.
+6. Class 3 malocclusion, also known as class 3 occlusion and class 3 bite is a type of underbite where the lower teeth stick out over the upper teeth.
 However, it can be a crossbite also when some upper teeth and some lower teeth overlap each other.
 Class 3 malocclusion is divided into 3 types based on the alignment of the teeth.
 In type 1, teeth form an abnormally shaped arch.
 In type 2 malocclusion of teeth, the lower front teeth are angled towards the tongue.
 And in type 3, the upper arch is abnormal and upper teeth are angled towards the tongue.

 1. Overcrowding